ardate/MT-quality-assessment_MATEO/README.md

 - MT1 (Machine translation system #1)
 - MT2 (Machine translation system #2)

-Please read the study for the details on the data set.
+The details of the data set can be found in the study itself.
+Please cite the following publication if you use this data set in your research:

 (Citation to be added after publication)